bcronje/docs/docs/management/exit-nodes.md

 $ sudo sysctl -p
 ```

-Next you'll need to configure iptables to forward traffic originating from the overlay network (100.64.0.0/10 by default) out to your local subnet(s).
+Next, you'll need to configure iptables to forward traffic originating from the overlay network (100.64.0.0/10 by default) out to your local subnet(s).

 You'll need to replace the `-d` argument below with your own subnet (i.e. change `172.26.0.0/20` in this example) and change the `--to` address to be the IPv4 address of your exit node in its local subnet, so also change `172.26.0.3` to match your network.